Gules, on a fess invected Argent, a lioness Azure, armed, langued and the udders Gules.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Invected, Proper, Facing sinister, Engrailed, Pointed, Armed, Erased, Azure, Acorn, Bibliography, Structured and parallel blazons, Boa, Bordure, Springing, Wreath, Head, Charged, Stag, Created, Outlined in sable, Diapered, In base, Coat of arms, Schema, Fess, Personal, Gules, Leaved, Illuminated, Interpreted, Boar, Chief, Knox, Kelly Kathleen, Langued, Lioness, Semi-circular, Or, Leather, Argent, Fesswise, Debruised, Rose, Sable, Sabre, Vert, Slipped, Udder, One and Vallín de Lanzagorta, María Concepción.
+Invected, Proper, Facing sinister, Engrailed, Pointed, Armed, Azure, Acorn, Structured and parallel blazons, Boa, Bordure, Springing, Cadency, Head, Charged, Stag, Naval crown, Created, Crescent, Outlined in sable, Diapered, In base, Coat of arms, Schema, Fess, Scroll, Personal, Griffin, Gules, Leaved, Illuminated, Interpreted, Boar, Chief, Knox, Kelly Kathleen, Label of three points, Langued, Motto, Lioness, Semi-circular, Morgan, Eóin S., Morgan, Michael W., Or, Leather, Argent, Segreant, Sable, Three and One.

 Dr. Antonio Salmerón y Cabañas,